 decision G4 / 98 was released on November 27, 2000.

-In this referral to the president raised the question of the effect of non-payment of designation fees ...
+In this referral from the President, the question arose of the effect of the non-payment of designation fees ...
 Indeed, both the filing date and the list of designated countries could be impacted and it is important to understand this point.

-Moreover, decision G1 / 90 (point 6) had already indicated that "deemed withdrawn" meant that the loss of rights occurred at the end of the period in question (point 3.3 of the reasons).
-A different interpretation of the same term in the EPC would be dangerous.
+Furthermore, decision G1 / 90 (point 6) had already indicated that & #8220; deemed withdrawn & #8221; meant that the loss of rights occurred at the end of the period considered (point 3.3 of the reasons).
+A different interpretation of the same expression in the EPC would be dangerous.

 Retroactivity could have the following effects (point 5 of the reasons):

-- retroactive destruction of the divisional applications resulting from this application since this application did not exist on the date of the filing of the divisional application (which would be contrary to the principle of independence of the applications);
+- retroactive destruction of the divisional requests resulting from this request since this request did not exist on the day of filing of the divisional request (which would be contrary to the principle of & #8217; independence of requests);

 - retroactive destruction of transformations.